ZSR3004/dotfiles/README.md

 # ZSR's Dotfiles

-Dotfiles for my Arch config.
+Dotfiles for my Arch configuration.
 Some of the folders have READMEs with more information.

 ## Installation and Usage